LaneMelancon/LaneMelancon/README.md

 - Hi, I’m @LaneMelancon
-- I’m interested in Graphic Design and Web Development
+- I’m a Webflow and UI/UX Designer
-- I'm currently learning HTML, CSS, and JS.
+- I'm currently obsessed with React!
-  I'm in the process of learning development so that I can bring my designs to life!

 <!---
 LaneMelancon/LaneMelancon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.